rppicomidi/pico-usb-midi-filter/README.md

 ## Software

 This project relies on the [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
-Because the TinyUSB library does not yet support a MIDI host port in the mainline, you need to use my fork of the [tinyusb](https://github.com/hathach/tinyusb) project and check out the pio-midihost branch.
+Because the TinyUSB library does not yet support a MIDI host port in the mainline, and because it does not have hooks to support device descriptor cloning, you need to use my fork of the [tinyusb](https://github.com/hathach/tinyusb) project and check out the pio-midihost branch.
 Fortunately, the TinyUSB library already incorporates the [Pico-PIO-USB](https://github.c/sekigon-gonnoc/Pico-PIO-USB) project as a library